dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 Need to look at the kernel of this restriction map:
 $$ H ^ { 0 } \left( \mathcal { O } _ { \mathrm { pr } } ( k ) \right) \rightarrow H ^ { 0 } \left( \mathcal { O } _ { C } ( k ) \right) $$

 Surjective, but perhaps not in general (from dimensional considerations).
-The conjecture is thus that this map is either injective or surjective ()
+The conjecture is thus that this map is either injective or surjective (maximal rank).